Adidas turnaround gathers pace as Yeezy boosts margins | Business

 Adidas now expects currency-neutral revenues to decline at a mid-single-digit rate in 2023, from the high-single-digit rate previously estimated.
 In Greater China, second-quarter sales grew by 16.4% in currency-neutral terms, an indication that efforts to tailor products to that market are starting to bear fruit.

-Gulden said in March Adidas would increase its focus on sports in China and sponsor more Chinese athletes.
+"China, after a lot of negativity, is turning into something positive from the demand side," Gulden said in a call with analysts.
+Adidas has been increasing its focus on sports in China and sponsor more Chinese athletes.
 In June it signed 17-year-old Chinese breakdance athlete Liu Qingyi, and in July announced a collaboration with Shanghai-based fashion designer Shuting Qiu for a collection inspired by women's football.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)